MrVasquez96/wireguard-linux-compat/README.md

 Forked from https://github.com/dustin-richards-was-here/wireguard-linux-compat with updates for kernel 5.10.120-tegra, 5.10.216-tegra and 5.15.148-tegra to build Wireguard on an Nvidia Jetson Orin board where the Wireguard module is disabled.

+Note: Make sure to use the correct branch for your kernel version.

 This fork was also inspired by this post on Serverfault: https://serverfault.com/questions/1157392/installing-wireguard-on-nvidia-tegra-boards

 # WireGuard for Linux 3.10 - 5.5